 Although “lament” and “complaint” have some things in common, biblically they cannot be mistaken for each other.
 Time after time, we see God’s dissatisfaction with complaining and grumbling; most evident are the grumbling Israelites in Exodus.
 Lamenting, however, seems common and acceptable.
 How can we express ourselves openly and honestly to God without being offensive?
 Lament or Complaint?
-Consider the difference.
+Let’s consider the difference.

 Complaint reveals belief in a God who is unreliable.
 His Word clearly distinguishes complaint as a sin and stumbling block (Philippians 2:14).
 The grumbling Israelites did not have faith that God was good (Exodus 15:22-24; 16:1-3), and their grumbling led them into wandering 40 years in the wilderness.
 Complaint does not please God, it offends Him.

 Far different from faithless grumble, words of lament are the words of one trusting in the God to whom he cries out.
 An example would be Psalm 22, which begins with cries of anguish but moves on to praises for a God who has worked in the past.
 The lament shows reliance on the Lord for his provision and protection.
 Psalm 22 is directed to the God who answers prayers.
 Lament does not offend God.

 Author of Tyndale’s Commentary of the Psalms, Tremper Longman asks the question, “While it’s wonderful that God invites our laments, how often does he answer them?”
 His answer: “Not all the time—so what are we supposed to do?
 Are we supposed to lament forever?
 ‘The general teaching of Scripture is that a more mature level of suffering is to move from lament to confidence, just like Psalm 46 does.”